 www.mopop.org

-With its shimmering steel/aluminum exterior, MoPop is clearly a Frank Gehry design.
-Moreover, it further stands out with a unique public Monorail system that passes through.
+With its shimmering steel/aluminum exterior, MoPop is a Frank Gehry design.
+Moreover, it stands out with a unique public Monorail system that passes through.
 On the other hand, it’s been criticized as much as it has been hailed as a masterpiece.
-Opened as the EMP Museum by Microsoft co-founder Paul Allen, its original concept design were made from sliced up guitars.
-For this reason, MoPop is known to house the world’s largest collection of Jimi Hendrix memorabilia.
+Opened as the EMP Museum by Microsoft co-founder Paul Allen, its original concept was made from sliced-up guitars.
+For this reason, MoPop is known to house the world’s most extensive collection of Jimi Hendrix memorabilia.

 Related: 10 Interesting Facts You Might Not Know About Toronto